-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS To be held on May 5, 2023
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

+To be held on June 10, 2025

 Time and Date: 9:00 a.m.
+(PDT) on Tuesday, June 10, 2025

-(PDT) on Friday, May 5, 2023 Place: The 2023 annual meeting of shareholders (the "Annual Meeting) of Guess?, Inc. (the "Company") will be conducted completely virtually, via a live audio webcast; there will b no physical meeting location.
-You will not be able to attend the Annual Meeting in person Virtual Meeting Access: You will be able to participate online and submit your questions during the meeting by visiting www.cesonlineservices.com/ges23_vm.
-Details regarding how to participate in the meeting online and the business to be conducted at the annual meeting are more fully described in the accompanying Proxy Statement.
-Items of Business: 1.
-To elect seven directors to the Company's Board of Directors (the "Board") to serve until the 2024 annual meeting of shareholders and until their respective successors ar duly elected and qualified or until their earlier resignation or removal.
+The 2025 annual meeting of shareholders (the "Annual Meeting") of Guess?, Inc. (the "Company") will be conducted completely virtually, via a live audio webcast; there will be no physical meeting location.
+You will not be able to attend the Annual Meeting in person.

+If you have pre-registered to attend the Annual Meeting (see "Attendance" below), you will be able to participate online and submit your questions during the meeting by visiting www.cesonlineservices.com/ges25\vm.
+Details regarding how to participate in the meeting online and the business to be conducted at the Annual Meeting are more fully described in the accompanying Proxy Statement.

+To elect seven directors to serve on our Board of Directors (the "Board") until the 2026 annual meeting of shareholders and until their respective successors are duly elected and qualified or until their earlier resignation or removal.

 2. To conduct an advisory vote on the compensation of our named executive officers.

-3. To conduct an advisory vote on the frequency of future advisory votes on the compensation of our named executive officers.
-4. To ratify the appointment of the independent auditor for the fiscal year ending February 3, 2024.
-5. To consider such other business as may properly come before the Annual Meeting.
+To ratify the appointment of our independent auditor for the fiscal year ending 3.
+January 31, 2026.

+4. To consider such other business as may properly come before the Annual Meeting.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice of Annual Meeting of Shareholders.
-The Board recommends a vote on the enclosed Proxy Card "FOR" each of the seven director nominees named in the accompanying Proxy Statement, "FOR" Proposal 2, a frequency of "ONE YEAR" for Proposal 3, and "FOR" Proposal 4.
-Adjournments and Postponements: Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.
-Record Date: You are entitled to vote at this Annual Meeting only if you were a shareholder of the Company as of the end of business on March 23, 2023 (the "Record Date").
-Attendance: This year's Annual Meeting will be conducted completely virtually, via a live audio webcast; there will be no physical meeting location.
+The Board recommends a vote on the enclosed Proxy Card "FOR" each of the seven director nominees named in the accompanying Proxy Statement, and "FOR" Proposals 2 and 3.

+Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.

+You are entitled to vote at this Annual Meeting only if you were a shareholder of the Company as of the end of business on May 9, 2025 (the "Record Date").

+This year's Annual Meeting will be conducted completely virtually, via a live audio webcast; there will be no physical meeting location.
 The process for attending and participating in the virtual Annual Meeting will depend on whether you are a registered holder or a beneficial holder.
-For specific instructions on how to attend and participate, please refer to the section entitled "Questions and Answers about the Proxy Materials and Annual Meeting" beginning on Page 1 of this Proxy Statement.
-Shareholder List: A list of shareholders as of the Record Date may be accessed during the virtual Annual Meeting at www.cesonlineservices.com/ges23_vm by clicking on the 'Shareholder List' link located under the 'Meeting Materials' section of the virtual meeting site.
-Voting: Your vote is very important.
+You must also pre-register to attend the virtual Annual Meeting.
+For specific instructions on how to pre-register, attend and participate, please refer to the section entitled "Questions and Answers about the Proxy Materials and Annual Meeting" beginning on Page 1 of this Proxy Statement.

+Your vote is very important.
 Whether or not you expect to attend the virtual Annual Meeting, we encourage you to submit your proxy as soon as possible using one of the following three convenient methods: (i) accessing the website set forth on your enclosed Proxy Card and following the instructions, (ii) calling the toll-free number listed on your enclosed Proxy Card and following the instructions, or (iii) completing, signing, dating and returning the Proxy Card by mail in the postage-paid envelope provided.
 You are urged to complete and submit the enclosed Proxy Card, even if your shares were sold after the Record Date.
 For specific instructions on how to vote your shares, please refer to the section entitled "Questions and Answers about the Proxy Materials and Annual Meeting" beginning on Page 1 of this Proxy Statement and the instructions on the Proxy Card.